althonos/botrytis/README.md

 # The Botrytis Viewer

-*A small webapp to display Botrytis cinerea sequencing data*
+*A minimal webapp to display Botrytis cinerea sequencing data using CherryPy, Jinja2 and Bootstrap*

 ## Usage